dboddie-canonical-work/disgorged-docs/snapcraft-app-and-service-metadata.rst

 ..
 8335.md

-.. \_snapcraft-app-and-service-metadata:
+.. _snapcraft-app-and-service-metadata:

 Snapcraft app and service metadata
 ==================================

-The *app* keys and values in `snapcraft.yaml <the-snapcraft-yaml-schema.md>`__ detail the applications and services that a snap wants to expose, including how they’re executed and which resources they can access.
+The *app* keys and values in :ref:`snapcraft.yaml <the-snapcraft-yaml-schema>` detail the applications and services that a snap wants to expose, including how they’re executed and which resources they can access.

-   See `Snapcraft top-level metadata <snapcraft-top-level-metadata.md>`__ and `Snapcraft parts metadata <snapcraft-parts-metadata.md>`__ for details on how apps and parts are configured within *snapcraft.yaml*.
+   See :ref:`Snapcraft top-level metadata <snapcraft-top-level-metadata>` and :ref:`Snapcraft parts metadata <snapcraft-parts-metadata>` for details on how apps and parts are configured within *snapcraft.yaml*.

 apps
 ----